When talking about conquering hard things, I never understood the metaphor “How do you eat an elephant? One bite at a time.”

 - Goal: 4 days / 3 nights hut to hut trek

 - Milestones: Red dot trail markers

 - Celebrate: Look up, find the next dot, put one foot in front of the other.
-The next dot is not your concern.
+Future dots are not your concern.
 One dot at a time.

 - Pause: turn around and look at what you just accomplished!

 - Positive Self-talk: “I can do hard things.
 I am strong, capable and brave”